fugasjunior/arma-server-manager/README.md

 1. Install and configure the server you wish to control with the app.
 2. Create a shell script used to start the server executable with necessary parameters.
-3. Execute the following statement in the database (e.g. using PgAdmin which comes with the basic docker-compose file)
+3. Execute the following statement in the database (e.g. using Adminer which comes with the basic docker-compose file)

 ```sql
 INSERT INTO `additional_server` (`id`, `name`, `command`, `server_dir`, `image_url`)